marcinl/titanic-dnn/README.md

 - AGE - median is being used for missing values
 - EMBARKED - missing values are replaced with most freqenltly missing category following columns are not being used at all:
-- Passenger Id - does not provide any value
+- PASSENGER ID - does not provide any value
-- Ticket - type of ticket
+- TICKET - type of ticket
-- Cabin
+- CABIN - the type of cabin allocated

 Current performance on test set data is:
-- accuracy - ~85%
+- Accuracy - ~85%
-- loss - 6.2%
+- Loss - 6.2%